 Whether the relationship is professional such as at the workplace or on a personal level, there comes a time when you will be judged for how you handled a situation.
 Though everyone hopes to be appreciated for everything they do, it is only natural to receive negative criticism at one point or another.
 Instead of letting it unnerve you when offering constructive criticism or receiving it, it can be beneficial to get another viewpoint to help improve a situation.
 However, the secret of delivering constructive criticism is being diplomatic to avoid bad feelings and these tips can help.

-How to Give Constructive Criticism at the Workplace
+The Mystery of How to Give Constructive Criticism at Work

 When an incident happens that you have authority over, you don’t want to let the situation linger for too long such as writing the person up at review time without any solution.
 The reason delay is a bad idea is that details about the issue can be forgotten over time.
 Therefore, you might try waiting a day or two while both parties have time to think as well as better manage emotions.